eXpansionPluginPack/eXpansionPluginPack.github.io/docs/admin/install/windows.md

 ## Update eXpansion

-> Alpha1 has an issue and the update.bat is missing in bin, but you fix this by copying it from exp directory.
+> Alpha1 has an issue and the update.bat is missing in bin!

 Double click on the `update.bat` file in the `bin` directory.